markmc/kcp/docs/concepts.md

 Kube APIs, this other “type” get the knative apis).

 The evolution of an API within a workspace and across workspaces is of key importance.

-## Syncer

-A syncer is installed on a SyncTarget and is responsible for synchronizing data between kcp and that cluster.

-## Location

-A collection of SyncTargets that describe runtime characteristics that allow placement of applications.
-Characteristics are not limited but could describe things like GPU, supported storage, compliance or regulatory fulfillment, or geographical placement.